vbudi000/oadp/02-sampleapp.md

 The sample application is a simple nginx Web server.
 The application structure is shown here:
 ![Sample App](images/02-01-sampleapp.png)

-1. The source YAML definition for the sample application has been downloaded from GIT.
+1. The source YAML definition for the sample application must be downloaded from [https://github.com/vbudi000/oadp/blob/main/nginx-deployment.yaml](https://github.com/vbudi000/oadp/blob/main/nginx-deployment.yaml).
 You must make a modification as you are using a shared environment.

 2. Edit the file `nginx-deployment.yaml` and modify all `nginx-studentNN` with the corresponding 2 digits qualifier.
 Save the file as `nginx-deploymentNN.yaml`.